platers/obsidian-linter/docs/rules.md

 Keep track of the date the file was last edited in the YAML front matter.
 Gets dates from file metadata.

 Options:
-- format: [date format](https://momentjs.com/docs/#/displaying/format/), default=`"dddd, MMMM Do YYYY, h:mm:ss a"`
-- dateCreated: Insert the current date if date created is not present, default=`true`
-- dateUpdated: Update the current date, default=`true`
+- Enabled
+- Date Created
+- Date Modified
+- Format

 Example: Adds a header with the date.